achongsBiz/gmaps-marker-example/README.md

 ## Project setup

-Obtain a Google Maps API key from google and substitute it into the script tag within public/index.html:
+Obtain a Google Maps API key from google and substitute it into the script tag into index.html:

 ```
  <script src='https://maps.googleapis.com/maps/api/js?key=GET-YOUR-OWN-KEY'></script>
  ```

+ On VUE projects index.html is found under public/index.html.
+In React, the index.html file is located in the root of the project.

+## Running the project

-From within the project:
+From within the React or Vue project folders:
 ```
 npm install
-npm run serve
+npm run serve (or dev)
 ```